amplab/clipper-v0/monitoring/README.md

 ### Start Clipper

 1. Start Redis on the port specified in your `.toml` configuration file of choice.
 2. Begin serving a model wrapper.
-For example, execute
+For example, execute the following from a bash prompt:

   `$ python clipper/model_wrappers/python/test_new_rpc.py`